Vyral/gary-jacklin-recruiting/_posts/2019-02-25-be-a-great-agent-and-leave-the-rest-to-us.md

 You know how these processes work, but what if instead of hiring your own personal assistant, you could simply send off a processing form detailing how you want the processes completed, and they’re done for you?

 That’s what we do at RE/MAX.
-We have a process, the technology, and people in place in order for you to grow your business. **Do what you do best, and leave the rest to us**.&nbsp;
+We have a process, the technology, and people in place in order for you to grow your business. **Do what you do best, and leave the rest to us**.

 If you’d like to increase your business with us, have any questions, or would like more information, feel free to reach out to me.
 I look forward to hearing from you soon.